federicaulzurrun/porfolio_setup_mobileFirst/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- **Build the entire page** : adding projects that i've already done
+- **Build the contact me** : creating an interactive seccion for contacting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>